shawm11/oz-auth-php/README.md

 ### Oz and OAuth 2.0

-Oz is an alternative to OAuth 1.0a and OAuth 2.0.
-One of the goals of Oz is make simple to use for the most common use cases needing little knowledge about web security while being flexible enough for less common use cases that may need more advanced web security knowledge.
+Oz is an alternative to OAuth 1.0a and OAuth 2.0 three-legged authorization.
+One of the goals of Oz is to be simple to use for the most common use cases without needing to be a web security expert while being flexible enough for less common use cases that may need more advanced web security knowledge.
 Oz does this by providing default options that are secure for the most common use cases, in other words Oz aims to be _secure by default_.

+All of the official three-legged OAuth 2.0 workflows have an equivalent Oz workflow.
 Below is table showing the Oz workflow equivalents for the OAuth 2.0 workflows.

 | OAuth 2.0 Workflow                  | Oz Workflow                                      |
 | ----------------------------------- | ------------------------------------------------ |